tapanhegde26/cheat_sheet/README.md

 kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > nginx-deployment.yaml
 ```

-Make necessary changes to the file (for example, adding more replicas) and then create the deployment.

-kubectl create -f nginx-deployment.yaml

 OR

 In k8s version 1.19+, we can specify the --replicas option to create a deployment with 4 replicas.